 Check AILET Eligibility Criteria to know more.

 NLU Delhi is the only participating law university under AILET.
 On the other hand, the CLAT score is taken into consideration by 24 NLUs spread across the country.
-A list of the top 5 NLUs that accept CLAT scores is given below.
+The top 5 NLUs that accept CLAT 2027 scores are:

 Click the button below to see the updated list of all NLUs around India.

 CLAT is typically regarded as more difficult because of its length and complexity.
 It is a lengthy and reading-intensive legal entrance test.
-However, that is far from the truth.
-Because the difficulty level of an exam is deciphered on multiple levels.
+However, that is far from the whole truth – the difficulty level of an exam is assessed on multiple levels.

 Question: Who conducts AILET?